-In light of the harm caused by binge drinking, it is essential to look at popular preventative measures.
-Below are some practical steps that colleges and universities can take to reduce drinking among students.
+Based on the harm from binge drinking, it is essential to look at popular preventative measures.
+Below are some practical steps colleges and universities can take to reduce drinking among students.

 - Creating a healthy environment

-Environmental factors on-campus play an essential role in influencing the drinking behaviors of students.
+Environmental factors on-campus play an essential role in influencing the drinking of students.
 They can enforce the age 21 laws within the campus.
 Conduct interventions to correct the misconceptions and change drinking habits as well.
-Be cautious in making alcohol available on campus since availability leads to increased consumption.
+Be cautious in making alcohol available on campus since availability increases consumption.

 - Use individual and group-focused approaches to promote healthy behaviors.

 Conduct brief motivational interventions by teaching alcohol reduction skills to students.
-Train those that regularly interact with students to identify potential problems and provide intervention.
-Give educational interventions to give students new information such as the drinking and driving laws.
+Train those who regularly interact with students to identify potential problems and provide intervention.
+Give educational interventions to give students new information like the drinking and driving laws.

 - Challenge the students’ understanding of alcohol’s effects

-Many college students will drink alcohol because they believe that it makes them more socially and sexually desirable.
-By helping them understand that this is not the case, but it has the opposite effect, many students reduce or even stop taking alcohol.
-By informing students about the adverse effects, alcohol has on their body can help them make more informed decisions regarding alcohol consumption.
+Many college students drink alcohol because they believe it makes them more socially and sexually desirable.
+It has the opposite effect.
+Many students reduce or even stop taking alcohol.
+Informing students about the adverse effects of alcohol has on their bodies can help them make more informed decisions regarding alcohol consumption.
 By understanding what excessive alcohol intake does to their bodies, they can choose to limit the amount they drink or stop drinking.

 - Restriction on bars